 SYMPTOMS & SIGNS

-Wet sounds in the lungs when breathing in deeply (place your ear on the bare skin of the victim back below the shoulder blades; compare with a healthy person).
+Deep breathing produces wet sounds in the lungs (place your ear on the bare skin of the victim back below the shoulder blades; compare with a healthy person).

-Same general treatment as for HACE, EXCEPT: Use oxygen or the PAC and appropriate medications will keep the person alive until descent can be undertaken
+Use oxygen or the PAC and the needed drugs to keep the person alive until descent can be attempted.
+Otherwise, use the same general course of action as for HACE.

 - Nifedipine.
-This should only be used if bottled oxygen or a pressure chamber is not available and the victim is warm and well hydrated.
-Give the modified release (MR) form of the tablets (20 mg 12-hourly for 2 or 3 days).
-If a fall in blood pressure occurs due to nifedipine (pallor, weak rapid pulse, dizzy on standing), treat as shock
+If bottled oxygen or a pressure chamber are unavailable and the victim is warm and well-hydrated, this should only be employed.
+Give the pills in modified release (MR) form (20 mg 12-hourly for 2 or 3 days).
+Treat as shock if nifedipine causes a drop in blood pressure (pallor, weak quick pulse, dizziness upon standing).

-- An asthma reliever spray (2 puffs 4-hourly) may help
+- An asthma spray (2 puffs every four hours) might be helpful.